Clicky Skip to Content

 To learn about How To Preserve Carrots, check out my article where I cover everything you need to know.

 Tamari can be substituted for any type of sauce in any dish as Tamari is rich in umami properties.
-Oyster sauce is very different from fish sauce, but can still be a good substitute for tamari sauce.
+Oyster sauce differs from fish sauce but can still be a good substitute for tamari sauce.

 By the way, if you’re interested in How To Preserve Kale, check out my article on that.

-Like soy sauce, it’s gluten-free, but contains soy and the same sodium content.
+Like soy sauce, it’s gluten-free but contains soy and the same sodium content.
 Unlike soy sauce, which contains a lot of wheat, soy sauce can be considered gluten-free because it contains little or no wheat.
-Tamari also contains more protein and fewer preservatives than soy sauce, and can be more expensive.
-It’s slightly sweeter, but it’s also low in sodium (about 90 mg per teaspoon versus 290 mg in soy sauce) and gluten-free.
+Tamari also contains more protein and fewer preservatives than soy sauce and can be more expensive.
+It’s slightly sweeter but also low in sodium (about 90 mg per teaspoon versus 290 mg in soy sauce) and gluten-free.

 Tamari SauceSoy sauce